 Digital Kanban Board software example

-Kanban is sometimes referred to as the nervous system of the Lean production stream.
+Kanban is sometimes called the nervous system of the Lean production stream.
 Just like the human brain sends instructions to our various body parts, a Kanban system gives production control instructions to each and every work area.
 It does this by connecting information flow with material flow.
 As well as by attaching Kanban cards to symbolize individual tasks.
-This is true for physical as well as for a Kanban board online.
+This is true for physical as well as for a digital kanban board.

 - Delay, waiting or time spent in a queue with no value being added

 - Over-processing or undertaking non-value-added activity

 - Unnecessary movement or motion

 - Defects in the Product

 When Taiichi originally developed Kanban, one of its goals was to tackle the overproduction of goods and the waste that comes with it.
 A key element of JIT was making only the quantity required of any component or product.
 This challenged the Western premise of the Economic Order Quantity (EOQ), which was built on accepting fixed ordering costs and set-up times.
 Thus, a need to spread these fixed costs over large batches.